chippyash/Matrix/README.md

 Transformations supported:

+*  Circshift - shift columns in matrix left or right (default) around the Y axis
 *  Cofactor - return the cofactor matrix of a vertice
 *  Colreduce - return matrix reduced by 1+ columns
 *  Colslice - return a slice (1+) of the matrix columns